-The program includes a clinical practice component which gives students opportunity to apply their nursing theory and skills in caring for individuals, families, groups and communities in clinical health care settings.
-The program uses Cabell Huntington Hospital, River Park Hospital, St. Mary’s Medical Center, Hershel Woody Williams Veterans Administration Medical Center, Encompass Health Rehabilitation Hospital, King’s Daughters Medical Center (Ashland, Kentucky), Pleasant Valley Hospital (Point Pleasant, WV), Holzer Medical Center (Gallipolis, OH) and others for clinical experiences.
-Additionally various clinics, doctors’ offices, health departments and schools are also utilized for clinical.
+The program includes a clinical practice component that gives students the opportunity to apply their nursing theory and skills in caring for individuals, families, groups, and communities in clinical health care settings.
+The program uses Cabell Huntington Hospital, River Park Hospital, St. Mary’s Medical Center, Hershel Woody Williams Veterans Administration Medical Center, Encompass Health Rehabilitation Hospital, Charleston Area Medical Center (Charleston, WV), Thomas Memorial Hospital (South Charleston, WV), King’s Daughters Medical Center (Ashland, Kentucky), Pleasant Valley Hospital (Point Pleasant, WV), Holzer Medical Center (Gallipolis, OH), Stonewall Jackson Memorial Hospital (Weston, WV) and others for clinical experiences.
+Additionally, various clinics, doctors’ offices, health departments, and schools are also utilized for clinical.
 Students are required to provide their own transportation to clinical experiences.

 BSN End of Program Student Learning Outcomes

 The graduate is a nurse generalist with competence to:

 - Use the nursing process to provide nursing care to individuals, families, groups, and communities in multiple settings, considering cultural diversity.

 - Synthesize theoretical and empirical knowledge from nursing, natural and social sciences, and the humanities to promote, maintain, and restore health throughout the life span.

 - Promote health care through communication and collaboration with clients and other health care providers.

 - Coordinate comprehensive nursing care through the application of management and leadership skills, including prioritizing and delegation of care.

 - Use clinical and critical reasoning to address simple and complex situations.